 This book is about a girl who inherited her uncle’s mine and a little shop in this small Californian town.
 It is set in the 1800s.
 So she moves there and tries to make a life for herself.
 At this time, women didn’t have as many rights.
 They were expected to only marry and stay at home and have kids.

-But the girl wants to work, and she is very passionate about news and women’s rights.
+But the girl wants to work and is very passionate about news and women’s rights.
 So she stirs up the town, especially being one of the only single women in the city.
 All men want to marry her, so she has to deal with that.

 Author: Francine Rivers